konradroesler/ankiwallpaper/README.md

 Note also that the mapping: id -> symbol is not injective.

 Note that the plaintext notes still contain ```\begin{enumerate}``` and ```\item```, while the svgs contain ```(i), (ii)``` etc., for this reason all note get preprocessed.
+Note also that the preprocessing stage assumes that there are no nested environments.

 ### Implementation notes